What is Amortization Expenses: A Guide for Business Owners

 Amortization, depreciation, and depletion are all non-cash expenses.
 The expenses are not recorded in the cash flow statement.
 Some accountants use the terms amortization and depreciation interchangeably, which is wrong.

 The key difference between the three is the type of asset that is expensed over its useful life.
 The allocation of intangible assets is known as amortization.
 In contrast, the allocation of tangible assets is known as depreciation.
 The act of allocating the value of natural resources is called depletion.
+Law firms requiring IOLTA compliance can explore our law firm bookkeeping services.
+Manufacturers benefit from our manufacturing accounting services for cost and production tracking.
+For consistent financial oversight, our monthly bookkeeping services keep everything organized year-round.
+See our transparent bookkeeping pricing plans starting at $75/month.

 Maxim Liberty has a team of professional bookkeepers that provide expert bookkeeping services for small and medium-sized businesses.
 We provide the best bookkeeping rates for our services.
 You can get in touch with us by dialing (703) 957-6938 today.